yoomee1313/kaiaspray/local-deploy/README.md

 ```

 ## Stopping the Network
-To stop the network to reduce resource utilzation of your machine, execute the following command:
+To stop the network to reduce resource utilization of your machine, execute the following command:

 ```bash
 $ ./5.stop.sh